 In general, the replacement of low-degree SH coefficients during GravIS Level-2B processing is carefully revisited with every new version or release.
-Currently, the following coefficients including their formal uncertainties are replaced during these periods: C20 for the entire GRACE/-FO time series, C30 only for the period from November 2016 through June 2017, and C21/S21 for the entire GRACE mission but only for the GFZ-based products and not for the products based on COST-G. For replacement, estimates from a combination of GRACE/-FO and SLR processed at GFZ are currently used.
-The SLR part is the same as used for GFZ's SLR-only C20 time series (König et al., 2019), i.e., it includes observations to the six satellites LAGEOS-1 and -2, AJISAI, Stella, Starlette, and LARES (starting from March 2012) which are processed using the same background models and standards as applied during GFZ's GRACE/-FO Level-2 processing.
-SLR and GRACE/-FO are then combined on the level of normal equations using relative weights between the individual SLR satellites derived from variance component estimation whereas the relative weighting between SLR and GRACE/-FO is derived empirically.
+Currently, the following coefficients including their formal uncertainties are replaced during these periods: $C{20}$ for the entire GRACE/-FO time series, $C{30}$ only for the period from November 2016 through to June 2017, and $C{21}/S{21}$ for the entire GRACE mission but only for the GFZ-based products and not for the products based on COST-G. For replacement, estimates from a combination of GRACE/-FO and SLR processed at GFZ are currently used.
+The SLR part is the same as used for GFZ's SLR-only $C{20}$ time series (König et al., 2019), i.e. includes observations from the six satellites LAGEOS-1 and LAGEOS-2, AJISAI, Stella, Starlette, and LARES (starting from March 2012), which are processed using the same background models and standards as applied during GFZ's GRACE/-FO Level-2 processing.
+SLR and GRACE/-FO are then combined on the level of normal equations using relative weights between the individual SLR satellites derived from variance component estimation, whereas the relative weighting between SLR and GRACE/-FO is derived empirically.
 Finally, gravity field solutions up to degree and order 6 are estimated independently for each month, from which the SH coefficients to be replaced are taken.
 It is worth mentioning that other replacement time series are also available and that the particular choice of such a time series can significantly impact mass change results (Dobslaw et al., 2020b).